 - Identify critical resources required to deliver.
 What do we need in order to deliver on our ‘musts’?
 Identify alternative ways to secure these resources or alternative ways to meet the obligations/objectives.
 Can we solve it in a different way even if less optimally?

 - Identify critical assets.
 What assets do we have in terms of for example buildings, vehicles, capital, and so on, that will create space to act in a crisis?
 Map the readiness-status and scope of the assets.
-How capacity in the buildings?
+How is the capacity in the buildings?
 Is there fresh water and toilets?
 What key vehicles do we have and where?
 What is our capital reserve?

 - Identify realistic risk scenarios and specific risk events within each scenario that would affect your operations.
 What type of events could affect our ability to meet obligations/objectives?
 Create action plans against specific risk events.
 If X occurs, what actions ABC do we need to take in order to minimise disruptions to operations?